PROGRAM CONTACTS

 are presented at the state and national level (additional information

-available from state chairman).
+available from Eric Reelitz).

-Rumbaugh Oral Presentation: This award is for high school students for an
+Rumbaugh Oral Presentation: This award is for

 original oration of not less than five minutes nor more than six,